Make Smart Investments Decisions With the EAR Calculator

 The Importance of the Effective Annual Rate

-Knowing the Effective Annual Rate is rather crucial when choosing to invest a certain amount of money or applying for a loan.
+Knowing the Effective Interest Rate is rather crucial when choosing to invest a certain amount of money or applying for a loan.

 It helps you get an overview of the actual return on investment you get when compounding differs.
 Moreover, it enables you to calculate the expenses on a loan you pay with different compounding intervals.